-MediaFLO USA does not fully control promotional activities necessary to stimulate demand for our services.
+FLO TV does not fully control promotional activities necessary to stimulate demand for our services.

-Our MediaFLO USA business is a wholesale provider of a mobile entertainment and information service to our wireless operator partners.
+Our FLO TV business is a wholesale provider of a mobile entertainment and information service to our wireless operator partners.
 As such, we do not set the retail price of our service to the consumer, nor do we directly control all of the marketing and promotion of the service to the wireless operator's subscriber base.
 Therefore, we are dependent upon our wireless operator partners to price, market and otherwise promote our service to the end users.
 If our wireless operator partners do not effectively price, market and otherwise promote the service to their subscriber base, our ability to achieve the subscriber and revenue targets contemplated in our business plan will be negatively impacted.

-Consumer acceptance and adoption of our MediaFLO technology and mobile commerce applications will have a considerable impact on the success of our MediaFLO USA and Firethorn businesses, respectively.
+Consumer acceptance and adoption of our MediaFLO technology and mobile commerce applications will have a considerable impact on the success of our FLO TV and Firethorn businesses, respectively.

-Consumer acceptance of the services our MediaFLO USA and Firethorn businesses offer is, and will continue to be, affected by technology-based differences and by the operational performance, quality, reliability and coverage of our wireless network and services platforms.
+Consumer acceptance of our FLO TV and Firethorn service offerings are, and will continue to be, affected by technology-based differences and by the operational performance, quality, reliability and coverage of our wireless network and services platforms.
 Consumer demand could be impacted by differences in technology, coverage and service areas, network quality, consumer perceptions, program and service offerings and rate plans.
 Our wireless operator and financial services partners may have difficulty retaining subscribers if we are unable to meet subscriber expectations for network quality and coverage, customer care, content or security.
-Obtaining content for our MediaFLO USA business that is appealing to subscribers on economically rational terms may be limited by our content provider partners' inability to obtain the mobile rights to such programming.
-An inability to address these issues could limit our ability to expand our subscriber base and place us at a competitive disadvantage.
+Obtaining content for our FLO TV business that is appealing to subscribers on economically rational terms may be limited by our content provider partners' inability to obtain the mobile rights to such programming.
+An inability to address these issues could limit our ability to expand our subscriber base placing us at a competitive disadvantage, which could adversely affect our operating results.
 Additionally, adoption and deployment of our MediaFLO technology could be adversely impacted by government regulatory practices that support a single standard other than our technology, wireless operator selection of competing technologies or consumer preferences.